ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/health-check-api.md

   - Primary Source: `/sys/fs/cgroup/cpu.max`
   - Fallback Sources: `/sys/fs/cgroup/cpu/cpu.cfs_quota_us`, `/sys/fs/cgroup/cpu/cpu.cfs_period_us`

--
- The number of cores is calculated by dividing the quota by the period (quota / period).
+The number of cores is calculated by dividing the quota by the period $(quota / period)$.

 **Actions:** Check the CPU load on the nodes.